On Dynamic Distributed Computing: NOW: Overlay of clusters

-While {OVER} maintains a structured overlay on the graph of clusters, the objective of NOW (Neighbours On Watch) is to ensure that with high probability each cluster contains a majority of honest nodes.
-We coin this protocol as NOW as it relies on partitioning the nodes into clusters so that honest nodes inhibit the behavior of malicious ones.
-NOW consists of two phases: the \textit{initialization} phase and the \textit{maintenance} phase.
-In a nutshell, the initialization phase generates an initial overlay satisfying the desired requirements, while the maintenance phase ensures that even after a polynomially long sequence of leave and join operations, these desired properties still hold.
+NOW (Neighbors On Watch) maintains both an overlay of clusters and the partition of the nodes into clusters.
+NOW relies on the fact that the overlay is guaranteed to have a low maximum degree and good expansion properties.
+This is provided by the protocol OVER that we present in the appendix but could also be ensured by other protocols which differ either in the number of failures they can provide \cite{Aspnes08,amin2004,law2003} or their degree (e.g., 4 in \cite{AspnesW05} instead of $\log^{1+\alpha} N$ in OVER for some arbitrarily small constant $\alpha >0$) ).
+NOW further ensures that each cluster contains more than two thirds of honest nodes whp.
+The clusters have size $O(\log N)$ and are used to inhibit the behavior of the Byzantine nodes.
+NOW relies on two phases: \textit{initialization} and \textit{maintenance}.
+In a nutshell, the initialization phase generates the initial overlay, while the maintenance phase ensures that after a polynomially long sequence of leave and join operations, the required properties still hold.
+The overlay $\G^R$ is first constructed during the initialization phase of NOW, and recursively maintained by OVER as described in Appendix, Section~\ref{expander}.